• My Story

 That said, long-term visitors will consequently have to apply for long-term visas, whether it be for work, family, or study purposes.
 Remember that you’ll have to comply with the requirements that the Croatian requirement needs from you if you want to settle in the country permanently.

-2. Find employment
+2. Find Employment

 Once in Croatia, you would find it a must to find a job that will help sustain your lifestyle.
 Many Croatian companies tend to look outwards for foreign talent when filling in job vacancies, so this can be a great opportunity for you as well.